regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 the code (when available).
 Learn the protocol and check implementations, that's the reason of open source code, open source needs critical eyes studying the code.
-That's the reason of superior robustness for open source code, but you will certainly discovers that a lot of code seems still unchecked.
+That's the reason of superior robustness for open source code, but you will certainly discover that a lot of code still need to be fixed.

 ## First final words

 I'll end this article here, next things to come soon, with real world issues.
-But while waiting for new contents you can already try to read some documents and test your tools.
+But while waiting for new contents you can already try to read some posts and test your tools.

 If you are using HTTP (and who isn't?), and usually use reverse proxies, SSL